prashant21GITHUB/organisationChartTraversal/README.md

 For example- Below is the input

   | Employee ID | Name            | Manager ID |

   | 1           | Dangermouse     |            |

   | 2           | Gonzo the Great | 1          |

   | 3           | Invisible Woman | 1          |

   | 6           | Black Widow     | 2          |

   | 12          | Hit Girl        | 3          |

   | 15          | Super Ted       | 3          |

   | 16          | Batman          | 6          |

   | 17          | Catwoman        | 6          |

-Find the path between - "Batman" and "Super Ted"
+Task is to find the path between - "Batman" and "Super Ted"

 It should give below output: